Light transport theory

 Light transport theory deals with the mathematics behind calculating the energy transfers between media that affect visibility.
-This article is currently specific to light transport in rendering processes such as global illumination and HDRI.
+This article is currently specific to light transport in rendering processes such as global illumination and high dynamic range imaging (HDRI).

 Light

-Light Transport
+Light transport

 The amount of light transported is measured by flux density, or luminous flux per unit area on the point of the surface at which it is measured.